kovidgoyal/calibre/manual/template_lang.rst

    {author_sort:.2} - Only the first two letter of the author sort name

-The calibre template language comes from python and for more details on the syntax of these advanced formatting operations, look at the `Python documentation <https://docs.python.org/2/library/string.html#format-string-syntax>`_.
+The calibre template language comes from Python and for more details on the syntax of these advanced formatting operations, look at the `Python documentation <https://docs.python.org/2/library/string.html#format-string-syntax>`_.

 Advanced features
 ------------------